 Revision Breast Augmentation

 Mr Awf Quaba has extensive experience in revision breast augmentation having operated on hundred’s of women over the last 3-4 years with PIP breast implants.
 Revision or secondary breast augmentation can range from being a simple procedure to being a very complex one.
-There are a multitude of factors involved and some of these are explored in the text below.
+There are a multitude of factors involved, and we explore some of these in the text below.

 How often do breast implants need to be changed?

-Breast augmentation is the most common cosmetic surgical procedure and it is inevitable that some women will require revision breast augmentation at some point.
-Data from the FDA (the regulator in the USA) suggests that one in five cosmetic implants are explanted (removed and not replaced) or replaced within 10 years.
+Breast augmentation is the most common cosmetic surgical procedure, and it is inevitable that some women will require revision breast augmentation at some point.
+Data from the FDA (the regulator in the USA) suggests that one in five cosmetic implants are explanted (removed and not replaced) or replaced within ten years.

 Why do breast implants have to be replaced/ revised?

 A. One of the most common reasons for revision is up-sizing – patient requesting larger breast implants.